-What follows is a non-technical introduction to hypothesis-testing and confidence intervals in the context of unconditional (ie 1 exposure and 1 outcome) associations.
-These procedures are data = bw5k
+What follows is a non-technical introduction to hypothesis-testing and confidence intervals in the context of unconditional (ie one exposure and one outcome) associations.
+These procedures are based on a classical (sometimes denoted 'frequentist') approach to statistics.
+An alternative approach, one based on Bayesian statistics, is less commonly used (see Chapter 23).